 - List of pet-friendly hotels, shelters, boarding facilities maps with evacuation routes.

-- Pet toys, pet beds, and/or blankets, treats, litter box, litter, and scoop dog-poop bags paper towels trash bags, flashlight, batteries and radio
+- Pet toys, pet beds, and/or blankets, treats, litter box, litter, and scoop, dog-poop bags, paper towels, trash bags, flashlight, batteries, and radio

 2. Make Sure Your Pet Is Up To Date On All Vaccinations

-Ideally, you will be able to keep your animals with you throughout the evacuation process; but in the event that they must be boarded at a shelter, vet, or other boarding facility, your animal must be current on all vaccinations to be admitted.
+Ideally, you will be able to keep your animals with you throughout the evacuation process; but in the event that they must be boarded at a shelter, vet, or another boarding facility, your animal must be current on all vaccinations to be admitted.
 You will be required to show proof of these vaccinations.
 Ask your vet for a copy of your pet’s vaccination record, including a current rabies license and tag.

 3. Have Your Pet Microchipped

 We highly recommend this animal identification system.
 A tiny microchip is injected under the animal’s skin, where it remains for the duration of your pet’s life.
 The chip poses no threat to your pet’s health, and the injection is quick and relatively painless, much like the vaccination process.
 Your pet’s personal identification number is read by a scanning device routinely used by most humane societies, shelters, animal control, and veterinarians.
 You will then be contacted as to the location of your pet.
-(At the very least, have identification tags with your pets name, your address and phone number, securely affixed to your pet’s collar).
+(At the very least, have identification tags with your pet’s name, your address, and phone number, securely affixed to your pet’s collar).

 4. Create An Identification File For Each Pet.